JereKuusela/valheim-world_edit_commands/README.md

 `tweak_creature`:
 - `affix=name`: Sets the CLLC affix (if CLLC is installed).
+- `attacks=id1,id2,...`: Sets the available attacks.
+If `attacks` is given multiple times, the attack set is randomly selected.
 - `boss=true/false`: Sets the boss health bar.
 No value to toggle.
 - `damage=number`: Sets the damage multiplier.
 - `faction=text`:  Determines which creatures are considered hostile.